Understanding the CFNAI Components

 The complete list is available here in PDF format.

-In today's Chicago Fed update, we learned that three of the four broad categories of indicators that make up the index decreased from September, and only one of the four categories made a positive contribution to the index in October -- Sales, Orders, and Inventories being the positive outlier.
+In today's Chicago Fed update, we learned that three of the four broad categories of indicators that make up the index decreased in December, although three of the four categories also made positive contributions to the index in December.
+Sales, Orders, and Inventories was the category that fractionally grew (up 0.01), and Personal Consumption and Housing was the negative outlier.
 Let's now take a look at the historical context, focusing on the less volatile 3-month moving average of the components.

-A chart overlay of the complete 45-year span of all four categories, even if we use the three-month moving averages, is a bit challenging for visual clarity:
+A chart overlay of the complete multi-decade span of all four categories, even if we use the three-month moving averages, is quite challenging for visual clarity:

 So here is a close-up view since 2000: